 Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m.
 This pre-climb meeting of 4-5 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
 Topics to be covered include an introduction of the entire team, an introduction to Mt.
-Rainier National Park, its mission and ecology; a safety briefing.
+Rainier National Park, its mission and ecology as well as a safety briefing.
 Review personal clothing and equipment.
-Review group food and gear and sort loads.
+Review food and gear and sort loads.
 Demonstration of rigging and loading sleds and expedition packs.
 Practice basic knots and construct prussik slings.
 Practice self rescue with both prussiks and mechanical ascenders.
 Learn standard operation of avalanche transceivers.
 Review of additional critical climbing skills.
-Bunk space is provided to all participants at Headquarters this night.
-IMG will provide a quick breakfast (muffins, instant oatmeal, coffee or tea) as well.
-Some participants may prefer to stay at a nearby B&B or motel at their own expense.
+Lodging on this night is not included.

 Day 2 Meet at IMG Headquarters at 8:00 a.m.
 Load up the IMG van and depart for Paradise (5,400 ft.).
-The group will don snowshoes, full packs, and share in hauling sleds up to the first camp site, typically located at around 7,000 feet.
+The group will don snowshoes, full packs, and haul sleds up to the first camp site.
 The team will learn to set up a winter camp with tents and a cook kitchen.
 As time allows the group will practice use of avalanche transceivers.

-Day 7 Pack and descend to Paradise.
+Day 7 Pack up and descend to Paradise.
 During the descent the group will practice navigation including map and compass and gps.
-The party will hope to return to Ashford Headquarters by 2-4:00 p.m. but weather and snow conditions may effect our return time.
+The party will hope to return to Ashford Headquarters by 2:00-4:00 p.m. but weather and snow conditions may effect our return time.